somerandomgamer-srg/Useful-Lua-Tools/Current Functions.md

   - Checks if `x` is an even number.
   - NOTE: Floats are neither odd nor even.

+- `math.is_perfect_square(x)`
+  - Checks if the square root of `x` is a whole number or not
+  - NOTE: Floats are neither odd nor even

+- `math.factorial(x)`
+  - Calculates the factorial of a number

+- `math.permutation(x, r)`
+  - Calculates the number of ways to arrange r items from x items

+- `math.combination(x, r)`
+  - Calculates the number of ways to choose r items from x items

 ## String Library Extensions

 ### String Manipulation